remotesynth/Static-Site-Samples/README.md

 ## Quickstart Instructions

-If you want to save yourself time by using containers to run the examples, there is a simple `adventure-time.sh` utility.
+If you want to save yourself time by using containers to run the examples, there is a simple `adventure-time.sh` utility that simplifies the interaction with Docker.
+No Docker knowledge is required.
 This is a great approach if you want to try out each technology without having to have anything installed on your target host (other than Docker, of course).
-Alternatively, you can follow the steps for installing each technology individually
+Alternatively, you can build from scratching using the individual Dockerfiles or follow the steps for installing each technology manually
   * [Jekyll Example](#jekyll-example)
   * [Middleman Example](#middleman-example)
   * [Harp Example](#harp-examples)